iotaledger/iota.go/README.md

 they must fulfill the following criteria:
 * You must write tests for your additions with Ginkgo
 * You must write example code that desribes the parameters and the functionality of your additions
-* Your pull request must pass the command line configuration
+* Your pull request must pass the continuous integration configuration

 ### Writing tests with Ginkgo